Degeneracy in the spectrum and bispectrum among featured inflaton potentials: Consistency relations and smooth potentials

 \section{Consistency relations and smooth potentials}

-It can be shown ~\cite{osra} that there is an infinite set of slow-roll parameters histories which can produce the same spectrum of curvature perturbations.
+It can be shown~\cite{osra} that there is an infinite set of slow-roll parameters histories which can produce the same spectrum of curvature perturbations.
 This implies that there is no general one-to-one correspondence between the spectrum and higher order correlation functions.
-In Figs.~\ref{fig:Zz} and \ref{fig:sr} we show how different values of the model parameters can give the same $z$, leading to the same predictions of the spectrum since it is the relevant quantity in the calculation of the comoving curvature perturbations $\mathcal{R}_c$ (see Eq.~\eqn{cpe2}).
-Even in this case, the evolution of the slow-roll parameters is different, which might lead to different predictions of the bispectrum (see Eq.~\eqn{b}).
-This freedom implies that in general there can be models like the ones we have studied violating the consistency relations derived for example in \cite{Palma:2014hra, Chung:2005hn, Mooij:2015cxa}.
-These relations are in fact based on the approximation \be \frac{z''}{z} \approx 2a^2H^2 (1 -\frac{1}{4}\tau \eta' ) \ee which is not accurate for our models, as shown in Fig.(\ref{zppz}).
+In Fig.~\ref{fig:z} we show how different values of the model parameters can give the same $z$, leading to the same predictions of the spectrum since it is the relevant quantity in the calculation of the comoving curvature perturbations $\mathcal{R}_c$ (see Eq.~\eqn{cpe2}).
+Even in this case, the evolution of the slow-roll parameters might be different, as in the case of $\eta$ as can be seen from Fig.~\ref{fig:sr}.
+This might lead to different predictions of the bispectrum (see Eq.~\eqn{b}).
+This freedom implies that in general there can be models like the ones we have studied violating the consistency relations derived for example in Refs.~\cite{Palma:2014hra, Chung:2005hn, Mooij:2015cxa}.
+These relations are in fact based on the approximation \be \frac{z''}{z} \approx 2a^2H^2 (1 -\frac{1}{4}\tau \eta' ) \ee which is not accurate for our models, as shown in Fig~\ref{zppz}.

 In order to show that the breaking of the degeneracy in the equilateral limit is not an artifact due to the non-smoothness of the potential we now consider the continuous potential